-What has become nearly a buzzword in its equivocalness, “content” applies to everything from the snippets of information and images in the News Feed to the recommended long-reads in the newsletter you get in your inbox each Friday—not to mention that newsletter itself.
-Content is the reason people log on.
-This article is content (whoa, meta!).
+What has become nearly a buzzword in its equivocalness, “content” applies to everything from the snippets of information and images in your Facebook News Feed to the recommended long-reads in your email newsletter (not to mention that newsletter itself).
+Content is the reason people go online.
 Audiences can now tailor their own content experience by selecting what shows up on their social feeds and building a 'read later' list as headlines catch their eye.
-But with the right analytics and distribution tools, publishers can get in front of reader habits by finding out where their ideal audience hangs out online, what's on their collective mind, and begin to strategize accordingly.
+But with the right analytics and distribution tools, content creators can get ahead of readers’ habits by finding out where their ideal audience hangs out online, what they’re interested in, and begin to strategize accordingly.

-Think of the Internet in its nascence as your traditional, delivered-to-your-door Sunday newspaper: a pile of newsprint, bound and bundled into a singular news source.
-Once upon a time, people logged on and went to a website’s URL, clicked around the homepage little bit, and probably didn’t read much more beyond what that website had to say.
+Think of the Internet in its nascence as your traditional, door-delivered Sunday newspaper: a pile of newsprint, bound and bundled into a singular news source.
+Once upon a time, people logged on and went to a website’s URL, clicked around the homepage a little bit, and probably didn’t read much more beyond what was on that website.

-Then came social (dun dun dun), and a proliferation of different sites and blogs disbursing themselves all around the Internet.
-If you go on Twitter to see what’s happening at the Superbowl, you might also decide to follow a tweeted link to one commentator’s predictions on the outcome, then follow a link from that article to another publisher’s opinion, and finally end up on a piece on that site about the NBA.
-Audiences follow the path of their interest wherever it may go, arriving at websites through individual pieces of content far more often than a publication’s homepage.
+Then came social , which brought with it a proliferation of sites and blogs disbursing themselves around the Internet.
+If you go on Twitter to see what’s happening at the Oscars, you might also decide to follow a tweeted link to one commentator’s predictions of the outcomes, then follow a link from that article to another publisher’s opinion, and finally end up reading a piece on that site about Broadway shows.
+Audiences follow the path of their interest wherever it may lead, arriving to websites via individual pieces of content far more often than the homepage.

-That newspaper—and all the ‘newspapers’ out there—have been unbundled and streamlined.
-There’s an endless network of content out there now, and countless opportunities to guide eyes to it.
-It’s more important than ever that content creators optimize their distribution strategies and create as many access points to their content for interested audiences as possible.
+Your newspaper—and all the ‘newspapers’ out there—have been unbundled and streamlined.
+There’s an endless network of content and countless opportunities to guide eyes to it.
+It’s more important than ever that content creators generate as many access points as possible to their content for interested audiences.

-To reflect on how these platforms and technologies evolved to satisfy hunger for content, let's take it back to the first person to coin the phrase: the OG, Bill Gates, ca. 1996.
-Even then, when this new-fangled invention called the Internet was in its larval stages, Gates foresaw some of what lay ahead:
+To reflect on how these platforms and technologies evolved to satisfy our collective hunger for content, let's take it back to Bill Gates, ca. 1996.
+Even then, when the Internet was in its infancy, Gates foresaw some of what lay ahead:

-Now that we're past the days when getting a computer turned on and online was an actual chore and video was a quaint possibility, some things remain true: companies have seized on the opportunities that lie in developing digitally-specific content strategies; user interaction is part and parcel of nearly any piece of content (comment sections, anyone?); and, perhaps most perceptively, users grow exasperated with ad bombardment.
+Now that we're past the days when logging online was a chore and streaming video was a fantasy, some things remain true: companies have seized the opportunities that lie in developing digitally-specific content strategies.
+Reader interaction is part and parcel of nearly any piece of content; and, perhaps most perceptively, readers grow exasperated with ad bombardment.

 This is why companies began to invest heavily in social media, venture into blogging, and create a tidal wave of video ads.
 Quality content marketing—a combination of strong brand and editorial strategies—gives audiences value before they ever become customers.
-You can present yourself as an expert in your space, create trust with potential customers, comprehensively impart your brand persona, position, and voice, and moreover, elicit an emotional response to instill affinity.
-Content gives brands an opportunity to build a consumer base by promoting themselves in their audiences’ natural online environments, giving customers the sense that they came upon new products organically.
+You can present yourself as an expert in your space, create trust with potential customers, comprehensively impart your brand persona, position, and voice.
+Moreover, you can elicit an emotional response to instill affinity.
+Content gives brands an opportunity to build a consumer base by promoting themselves in their audience’s natural online environments, giving readers the sense that they discovered new products and services organically.

 One thing that Gates didn't include in his premonitions: the dominance of social media and mobile, which built an entirely new access point to content via sharing and in-network interaction.
-And now that everyone carries the Internet in their pocket via smartphone and tablet, even more entries—and advertising moments—exist.
-Rather than finding quality content through the “front door” (i.e., a site's front page), a series of side doors, basement doors, and large windows are being added.
-Brands and publishers need to pay attention to that construction to adapt accordingly, honing their social media personas and building mobile sites and strategies.
+Now that everyone carries the Internet in their pocket via smartphone, even more entries—and advertising moments—exist.
+Rather than finding quality content through the “front door” (i.e., a site's homepage), a series of side doors, basement doors, and large windows are being added.
+Brands and publishers need to pay attention to that construction to adapt accordingly.

 Maybe we should be saying “Content is President” instead.
 It's clearly been appointed by popular vote.